zortness/9v_cw_tx/README.md

 Thank you to Jeff for your help in debugging my implementation of your design.

+## About

+This is a very simple, direct conversion CW transciever that will operate on the 40m amateur radio band.
+It requires an external speaker or headphones, an external antenna, and an external keyer for sending.

+This design is intended to allow modifying the center frequency of the transciever by changing out the oscillator crystal without re-soldering any parts.

 ## Notes

 This is still a work in progress.
 The prototype I have made so far using a proto board